 Wednesday, April 3 19.00-21.00 Asylum and migration policies in the EU

 Wednesday, April 17 17.00 – 19.00 Excursion

 Wednesday, April 17 19.00 - 21.00 Security cooperation in the EU: state of the art

 Wednesday, April 24 19.00-21.00 Human Trafficking (HT) in the EU with insights from the national

 reporter on Trafficking Human Beings

 Mode of instruction

 The course is taught in seminar format.
-Six guests will be invited, all of them with expertise of Asylum and Migration (related to the EU).
+Four guests will be invited, all of them with expertise of Asylum and Migration (related to the EU).
 The seminars are interactive.
-One of the seminars is devoted to a visit to the second chamber of the Dutch Parliament, followed by a guest lecture.
-The EU simulation game will be played in the last seminar that will take 7 hours including food and drinks.
+One of the seminars is devoted to a excursion, followed by a guest lecture.
+The EU simulation game will be played in the last seminar that will take 6 hours including food and drinks.

 Total study load is 140 hours, of which contact hours including the preparation lecture: 28 hours.

 Self-study hours: 112 hrs. preparing for lectures and, studying literature, completing assignments, preparing presentations, etc.